maluque/EDA_VIZ_project/README.md

 ![intro](images/intro.jpg)

-In the ever-evolving landscape of e-commerce, our consulting company has embarked on an exciting new data analysis project with a unique twist.
+In the ever-evolving landscape of e-commerce, our consulting company has receibed an exciting new data analysis project with a unique twist.

-Our client, an eccentric enterprise with passion for `astrology and animal advocacy`, has envisioned the creation of an intermediary online clothing store, named **`AstroPaws Co.`**.
-The store will specialize in offering a curated selection of `women's t-shirts and dresses` sourced from two distinct realms: the vast marketplace of `Amazon` and the trendy offerings from various brands available on the `ASOS` website.
+Our client, an eccentric enterprise with passion for `astrology and animal advocacy`, has envisioned the creation of an intermediary online clothing store, named **`AstroPaws Co.`** The store will specialize in offering a curated selection of `women's t-shirts and dresses` sourced from `Amazon` marketplace and the various brands available on the `ASOS` website.

+### **Our mission:** <br/>
-**Our mission is clear:** delve into the data to `identify the best-selling clothing` items that `resonate with` individuals who share a similar passion for `astrology` and an appreciation for `animal rights`.
+We will delve into the data to `identify the best-selling clothing` items that `resonate with` individuals who share the passion for `astrology` and have appreciation for `animal rights`.

 <br/>